aditya-K2/gspt/README.md

 - You will need Spotify Premium to use `gspt`.
 - `gspt` uses the [Web API](https://developer.spotify.com/documentation/web-api) from Spotify, which doesn't handle streaming itself.
 So you'll need either an official Spotify client open or a lighter weight alternative such as [spotifyd](https://github.com/Spotifyd/spotifyd).
+- Images are rendered using the Xorg child windows.
+Currently there is no support for Wayland.

 ## Setup